Cappuccinuo/TaskTracker2/tasktracker/README.md

   - When he/she stop, he/she can restart, the task will change from completed -> not completed, the task start time will still be the origin start time.
 3. The time-zone is Coordinated Universal Time (UTC).
+4. You must finish current task time frame, then start another one.